Our attorneys and contributors have in-depth experience with appellate litigation.

 Although he is not a lawyer, Rox Laird has written about the courts, legal issues, and constitutional law for more than three decades.
 An editorial writer at The Des Moines Register and a reporter at the Des Moines Tribune, he specialized in writing about the First Amendment and public access to government information.
 He was recognized by the Iowa Supreme Court in 2015 for his “strong voice in support of justice.”
 He has been recognized by the Iowa Association for Justice and Iowa Legal Aid for his writing.
 Laird has contributed to On Brief: Iowa’s Appellate Blog since 2016.

-For On Brief, Holly Mitchell compiles information and assists with behind-the-scenes logistics and tracking, ensuring the appellate cases noted on the blog are recorded accurately, status updates are made, and the process is handled efficiently.
+For On Brief, Chris Slack compiles information and assists with behind-the-scenes logistics and tracking, ensuring the appellate cases noted on the blog are recorded accurately, status updates are made, and the process is handled efficiently.

 On Brief: Iowa’s Appellate Blog is devoted to appellate litigation with a focus on the Iowa Supreme Court, the Iowa Court of Appeals, and the U.S. Court of Appeals for the Eighth Circuit.